lijok/docs/decision-records/0-record-decisions.md

 Decision records will be kept in a version controlled system, such as `git`.

-Decision records will be numbered sequentially and monotonically.
+Decision records will be numbered sequentially.
 Numbers will not be reused.

 Decision record file names will contain the number of the decision record, and its title. e.g. `0-record-decisions.md`, `1-bug-bounty-reward-scheme-review-cadence.md`.